 *Translation: Yep, that’s right!

 The Cumbrian dialect is admired all over the world and is the subject of years of historical research.
 In fact, it's estimated to date as far back as the 10th century from the early Norwegian settlers who settled in the area from Ireland and the Isle of Man.
 Did you know that many well-known Lake District place names are of Norse origin?
 For example, Ambleside literally translates as 'river-sandbank-summer-pasture', Wasdale refers to the 'valley of the water', and Bassenthwaite means 'baston’s clearing' in Norse.
-Historians also believe that the dialect was influenced by the Celts, which is evidenced by places such as Borrowdale (valley with a fort), and fells such as Hellvellyn (yellow moorland) and Blencathra (chair-shaped bare hill).
+Historians also believe that the dialect was influenced by the Celts, which is evidenced by place names like Borrowdale (valley with a fort), and fell names such as Helvellyn (yellow moorland) and Blencathra (chair-shaped bare hill).

 The Lake District is home to lots of pubs, including traditional pubs, bars and restaurants to suit any taste.
 If you're feeling a bit full after a generous plate of Cumberland sausage, you may describe yourself as 'brossen' – fit to burst!